SOP-MINI/sop-site/regulamin-sop1-en.md

     - The lecture materials are available on the course website.
   - The laboratory consists of five classes denoted as L0, L1, L2, L3, L4.
 The laboratory classes take place according to the schedule provided on the course website.
 The course website also includes preparation materials for classes.
   - L0 class is devoted to the preparation of the environment.
 During this class, students have to recall the skills of the Unix Fundamentals course and to configure the development environment.
 Any deficiencies in the configuration or skills (e.g., lack of intellisense, underlining errors in the editor or poor ability to navigate through directories) in all subsequent classes will not be an excuse for poor grades and cannot be used as an excuse for less strict grading.
 Moreover, during L0 students will be familiarized with solution submission system used during following classes.
   - L1, L2, L3 and L4 classes assess abilities in the topics given in the laboratory schedule.
 Students should prepare on their own for each class, using the materials on the course website and lecture materials.
-During each laboratory students solve programming task (130 minutes).
+During each laboratory, students solve a programming task (130 minutes).
   - At the end of the semester, there is a retake where students can improve their grades in exactly one topic (L1, L2, L3, or L4).
 Registration for the retakes will start immediately after the last laboratory classes in the semester and will be open for **24 hours** only.